nimiq/ledger-api/transport-comparison.md

 - As U2F is initially for short lived authentications, U2F requests timeout after ~30s but the Ledger firmware / app implements a heartbeat to try to mitigate timeouts.
 - The U2F api can not reliably detect whether a device is (still) connected.
-- The U2F api can not detect whether a Nano S or Nano X is connected.
+- The U2F api can not detect whether a connected device is a Nano S or Nano X.
 - Having U2F enabled is bad for the user's privacy as addresses can be fetched without requiring any permission.
 We should disable U2F support in our app in the future.

 Special characteristics:
 - Causes native Windows security popups in Windows 10.
-These have to be ignore without clicking cancel on them.
+These have to be ignored without clicking cancel on them.
 - Causes Firefox internal popup in Firefox which should also be ignored.
 - Although Firefox for Android supports U2F according to caniuse.com it does not seem to be compatible with this api.
 - The heartbeat does not mitigate timeouts on newer versions of Chrome anymore.
 On Firefox it does work though.
 But also